Abiramisri2k/DSA---Javascript-Solution/README.md

 ## 🌟 Inspiration

-This repository is inspired by Namaste DSA, where the focus is on clarity, problem-solving, and building strong fundamentals.
+This repository is inspired by the teaching style of Namaste Dev, focusing on clear explanations, step-by-step problem solving, and building strong fundamentals in Data Structures and Algorithms using JavaScript.